Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

-You can also define any specific work to be done in researching or resolving the problem using Task elements, and assign resources to these or directly to the Change or Issue elements internally, in Resource Allocation, or externally as Actors.
+You can also define any specific work to be done in researching or resolving the problem using Task elements, and assign resources to these or directly to the Change, Issue or Defect elements internally, in Resource Allocation, or externally as Actors.

-You can create Change and Issue elements in various UML diagrams (especially Maintenance diagrams) and connect them using Realization, Dependency, Aggregation and other relationships to show what model elements each issue affects and how each is resolved.
-Within the element Properties dialog for Changes and Issues you can identify the issue as the element name and record relevant management details, such as owner and dates.
+You can create Change, Defect and Issue elements in various UML diagrams (especially Maintenance diagrams) and connect them using Realization, Dependency, Aggregation and other relationships to show what model elements each problem affects and how each is resolved.
+Within the element 'Properties' dialog for Changes, Defects and Issues you can identify the problem as the element name and record relevant management details, such as owner and dates.

-A useful tool in managing issues and changes is the Relationship Matrix, in which you might - for example - link staff (Actors) through Realization connectors to Issues.
-Each highlighted square in the Matrix indicates the responsibility of a staff member to work on or correct a named Issue
+A useful tool in managing problems and changes is the Relationship Matrix, in which you might - for example - link staff (Actors) through Realization connectors to Issues.
+Each highlighted square in the Matrix indicates the responsibility of a staff member to work on or correct a named Issue.